Salt Lake Potash is developing a series of primary Sulphate of Potash (SOP) operations across the West Australian goldfields.

 The Company plans to produce premium SOP from extracting hypersaline brine from salt lakes, transporting the brine in a series of solar evaporation ponds to produce potassium-rich harvest salts which can then be converted in SOP for the domestic and international markets.

-SOP is the premium source of potassium (macro-nutrient) favoured by high value, chloride intolerant crops.
+SOP is the premium source of potassium favoured by high value, chloride intolerant crops.

 The Lake Wells Project is located in the Northern Goldfields of Western Australia approximately 200 km north of Laverton.
 The area is well served by existing infrastructure, including the Great Central Road, the Goldfields Highway, the Goldfields Gas Pipeline and the railway sidings at Malcolm and Leonora.

-Salt Lake completed a positive Scoping Study at Lake Wells which confirmed the potential of the Project to produce low cost SOP by solar evaporation of lake brines for domestic and international fertiliser markets.
+SO4 completed a Scoping Study at Lake Wells in 2016 which confirmed the potential of the Project to produce low cost SOP by solar evaporation of lake brines.